-THE ALLEGATION OF CIRCUMVENTION (COUNTRY HOPPING)
+THE ALLEGATION OF CIRCUMVENTION (IMPROPER DECLARATION AS A RESULT OF MINOR MODIFICATION)

-The Applicant alleged that subsequent to the imposition of the provisional payments and definitive anti-dumping duties on imports of windscreens for vehicles to be used in the SACU market as replacement glass in the aftermarket originating in or imported from China, Chinese exporters have shifted sourcing of the subject products from China to some of their related companies in Malaysia.
+The Applicant alleged that, subsequent to the imposition of the provisional payments and definitive anti-dumping duties on imports of windscreens for vehicles to be used in the SACU market as replacement glass in the aftermarket originating in or imported from China, the incentive to import windscreens from China under tariff subheading 8708.22 has increased.
+This is being done as a way to circumvent the anti-dumping duties imposed under tariff subheading 7007.21.20.